<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 • Geographic Mismatches – If traffic originates from unexpected locations, fraud may be at play.

-If you want to learn more about detecting affiliate fraud, click here or for a complete guide affiliate marketing fraud click here.
+If you want to learn more about detecting affiliate fraud, click here or for a complete guide to affiliate marketing fraud click here.

 1. Use a Fraud Detection Platform – Solutions like Anura identify bot traffic, fake leads, and suspicious activity.